 We turn now to the copper piping that will give us our plumbing for the garden fountain.
 We'll now be working with straight, solid copper pipes, not the flexible tubing.

 The plumbing consists of 1 long and 2 shorter pipes, all joined by copper elbows and soldered together.
-Since we're working with 1/2" pipes, make sure you buy elbows designed to accomodate that diameter.
+Since we're working with 1/2" pipes, make sure you buy elbows designed to accommodate that diameter.
 The main pipe is 4' long.
-But I had to buy an extra 4' pipe to cut up for the shorter pieces to be soldered to... the main pipe.
+But we had to buy an extra 4' pipe to cut up for the shorter pieces to be soldered to the main pipe.
 The 2 shorter pieces are 1' long (cut with the pipe-cutter) and will serve as a "spout" and "intake" pipe.

-Here I briefly discuss safety and soldering supplies needed for this project.
-On the next page, you'll find an illustration that provides an up-close view of the composition of the garden fountain's plumbing.
+Here we briefly discuss safety and soldering supplies needed for this project.
+Next, you'll find an illustration that provides an up-close view of the composition of the garden fountain's plumbing.

 To solder the piping framework together, you'll need the following soldering supplies: